 My point here is that we have to know when we should leave our agency.
 This doesn’t always mean quitting our profession and leaving advertising industry entirely.
 It’s about knowing the right time when we should find a new place to exchange our labor with salary.

 Are there right reasons to leave an agency?
 Let’s unpack some of the most common reasons we often give.

 People we work with

-I guess many people leave their agencies because of people they work with.
-I truly empathize with them.
-In every agency we’ll meet shitty clients or loser brands.
-I posit that what differentiates purgatory from paradise in the workplace is the people we work with –not the size of our paychecks.
+I guess many people leave their agencies because they no longer can’t stand the people they work with.
+I empathise with them.
+In every agency we’ll meet shitty clients or loser brands, but what differentiates purgatory from paradise in the workplace is the people we work with –not the size of our pay check.

 Some people leave because they can no longer stand appalling clients who destroy their sanity or treat them with gross disrespects.
 I usually concur with them: no salary in the advertising world will worth your mental health.

 One tricky thing about leaving an agency due to insufferable clients is that there’s no guarantee that we’ll be free from this kind of ‘evil’ in the new place.
 I have worked in few different countries facing clients from many nationalities, and I can testify that good clients are all alike; yet every bad client is bad in his or her own way.